NFL WEEK 1

 We pulled every Madden launch roster from 2006 through 2025, built team-strength composites out of them, and tested those composites against 4,237 real NFL games — straight-up, against the closing line, and week by week.
 No cherry-picking, no hindsight.
 Here's exactly how much signal is actually in a Madden rating.

 Want the live version?
-Our NFL model already folds this in — see the current NFL market reads and edges on the Sports board.
+Our NFL model is built on play-by-play, not Madden — we tested folding this in and the fitted weight came out zero (see the FAQ below).
+The current NFL market reads and edges are on the Sports board.

 How we ran it